 I thought my third child was the flu.
 I guessed it might be something else when I still didn’t have any energy after three weeks.
 Three kids came along in four years, well four years, one month, and seven days.
 My memories are hazy, but I can still do math.

 I was in a fog for several months after my first child, Garry, was born.
 I went to aerobics classes and the fog lifted a bit.
 Then, we moved across state lines and I had baby number two.
-Both sets of grandparents lived in New York State and we wanted to see them at least as often as we did before.
-Travelling from New Hampshire took three times longer once we had a baby.
-That just wasn’t ok.
+We lived closer to both sets of grandparents who provided lots of babysitting relief.
+Despite that, my thoughts remained in slow motion like the gait of a zombie.

 There was one brief moment of hopeful silence, and then my mother laughed and laughed and laughed.